Final Ballot! 14th Annual Awards Daily Oscar Project - Awardsdaily - The Oscars, the Films and everything in between.

 Not surprisingly, topping all the various online predictors, with a consistent accuracy higher than 75% are betting odds sites.

-As Ben points out: “Yes, the professional odds makers are good at what they do.
+As Dave points out: “Yes, the professional odds makers are good at what they do.
 There’s a lot of incentive to be accurate in their business.”

 Nowadays, you can even track how the Oscar odds change over a period of time.
 The biggest change, obviously, is when the nominations are released and when other award shows (like SAG) take place.